practicalli/clojure/reference/clojure-syntax/code-documentation.md

 ## Reading source code
 `clojure.repl/source` will show the source code of a given function, which can be a valuable way to understand the function.
 Reading function source code also provides ideas when writing custom Clojure code.

-Reading the source code for `clojure.core` functions is a good way to learn those functions, although some functions have been optomised for performance and are harder to follow.
+Reading the source code for `clojure.core` functions is a good way to learn those functions, although some functions have been optimised for performance and are harder to follow.

 [Source code for clojure.core is available online](https://github.com/clojure/clojure/blob/clojure-1.10.1/src/clj/clojure/core.clj) and is also linked to from the function descriptions on [clojuredocs.org](https://clojuredocs.org/).